kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 * **Event-Driven Hardware Detection ([Node Resource Discovery](https://github.com/kubernetes/enhancements/pull/5319))**

     * Currently, this KEP relies on `cAdvisor` and lightweight host polling to detect physical hardware changes.
 In the future, as **KEP-5224** matures, the responsibility of hardware discovery will shift toward the Container Runtime Interface (CRI) and external resource plugins.
 Once the CRI is capable of natively broadcasting dynamic hardware capacity events to the Kubelet, this KEP's capacity reconciliation loop will be updated to subscribe directly to those CRI events.

+* **Node Capacity Overcommit (Logical > Physical)**

+    * This KEP explicitly defers support for configuring `Node.Spec.ConfiguredCapacity` to a value greater than the raw physical hardware capacity (e.g., reporting 48Gi of memory on a 32Gi machine backed by swap).
+This is a compelling use-case — particularly for swap-overcommit scenarios where the OS's swap space provides a meaningful backing store for workloads that tolerate memory latency.
+However, enabling this in Alpha would break the Eviction Manager's absolute threshold math and OOM-killer assumptions, which rely on the invariant that logical ≤ physical.
+Future work will define how the Eviction Manager, cgroup limits, and memory accounting interact when logical capacity exceeds physical, and will specify per-resource rules (e.g., Swap may be the first resource exempt from the Alpha overcommit restriction, while CPU and raw Memory remain bounded by physical reality).